jpype-project/jpype/doc/userguide.rst

 Java buffer provide an additional Python method:

 Buffer transfer
-  Buffer transfers from a Java buffer works for direct buffer.
+  Buffer transfers from a Java buffer works for a direct buffer.
 Array backed buffers will raise a ``BufferError``.
 Use the Python ``memoryview(jarray)`` function to create a buffer that can be used to transfer any portion of a Java buffer out.
-Memory views are to Java arrays are not writable.
+Memory views of Java buffers are readable and writable.

 Buffers do not currently support element-wise access.